hcschuetz/star-folding/README.md

 Actually it defines the polyhedron around the star tips.
 The inner vertices of the star are computed automatically.
-(The term "inner vertex" refers to an inward-pointing vertex on the star boundary, not a vertex somewhere inside the manifold.
+(The term "inner vertex" refers to an inward-pointing vertex on the star boundary, not a vertex somewhere inside the manifold.)
-Vertices inside the manifold will actually not be used.)

 The syntax is like this:
 Each line (which is neither empty nor starting with `//`)